 - Close the Editor tab.

-- Then, in the Developer tab, click on Macros, located in group Code.
+- In the Developer tab, click on Macros, located in the group Code.

-- Select Hide_Columns_on _Cell_Numeric_Value and click on the Run button to run this code.
+- Select Hide_Columns_on _Cell_Numeric_Value and click the Run button to run this code.

-- You will see the column which contains the number 87, hidden from our dataset.
+- You will see a column containing 87, which is hidden from our dataset.

 Then, we declare the first and last columns of our dataset: StartColumn and LastColumn.